PAYING FOR CLASS

 What’s the deal with this class show?

-Every class culminates in a show for family and friends, usually on a Monday or Tuesday night.
+Every class culminates in a show for family and friends, usually on a Monday or Tuesday night, though occasionally on a weekend day.
 This is the class’s chance to show off what they’ve been learning all term.

 I have improv experience.
 Where should I start?

 Generally, we recommend that every person starts from Intro 1.
 Our philosophy is a little different from other improv classes, and ideally a class of students will go through the program together.
 However, if you have significant improv experience, it is always possible to move into one of the later intro classes or the advanced program.
 If you are unsure, please contact us at firstname.lastname@example.org.

 Students can receive a full refund if they need to back out of a class before it begins.
 If you decide not to continue a class after the first couple weeks, the refund is $175.
 No refunds are offered after the third class.